Roughly 120km north from the coastal town of Swakopmund, along a remote stretch of the desolate gravel and salt highway C34, one can find a

 specifically for the protection of a massive native population of Cape fur seals.

 In the vicinity of the turn-off roads, it is a common sight to see a selection of makeshift tables lining the shoulders of the C34 highway.
 The tables are casually constructed with a combination of mostly found materials: milk & beer crates, or even old discarded tin drums act as support bases, while a variety of metal sheeting and wooden boards are deployed as the standard table-top display surface.
 Amongst a selection of sculptural, pink rock-salt crystal configurations displayed for sale on the usually unmanned and evenly-spaced tables, one will also notice the companion piece, old coffee (or small-sized paint) canister, or perhaps even a glass jar, each of which acts as a self-service cash register.
 Prices for the variety of sizes are listed in either chalk or paint, and are marked directly onto the surface of the tabletops.

-Over the course of the following years, due to the successful effects of the family’s tactic, many other unofficial (and later even official) parking-lot attendants picked up on this theatrical trait of advertising, making it currently a standard staple of the pre-game rituals observed before almost all U.S. sporting events.
-When asked, it was still unclear to the salt salesman how his uncle had devised this special ceremony of flag waiving: whether it was a former ritual from their earlier tribal life in Namibia, brought to Atlanta upon immigration, or if it was solely something picked up from the local 1960s culture of protest and demonstration seen on the streets and throughout mediated images present at that time in the United States.
-It is also unknown if this was the original, first instance of the tactic to be used anywhere in the entire professional history of parking-lot attendants.
+Over the course of the following years, due to the successful effects of the family’s tactic, many other unofficial (and later even official) parking lot attendants picked up on this theatrical trait of advertising, making it currently a staple of the pre-game practices observed before almost all U.S. sporting events.
+When asked, it was still unclear to the salt salesman how his uncle had devised this special ceremony of flag waiving: whether it was a former custom from the earlier tribal life in Namibia, brought to Atlanta upon immigration, or if it was solely something picked up from the local 1960s culture of protest and demonstration seen throughout mediated images present at the time in the USA.
+It is also unknown if this was the original and first instance of the tactic to be used anywhere in the entire professional history of parking lot attendants.